haandol/honey/README.md

 2. Open `settings.py`
 3. Set `SLACK_TOKEN`.
 You can set `REDIS_URL` if it's available.
 4. Run `$python robot.py`
-5. Invite your bot to the channel `/invite @honey`
+5. Invite your bot to the channel `/invite @YOUR_BOT_NAME`

 ### Play with it on the Slack

 Type command with Command Prefix (default is `!` ) on the channel where the bot is on.

-Bot is going to respond to your commands if your bot is on the channel where you type the command.
+Honey is going to respond to your command kindly.

 ```
-!help
+YOU: !help

-!hi
+Honey: Hello world!!
 ```

 ## Apps